tamilzh2018/kode-kloud-test/AWS.md

 **Q1: Create Key Pair**

 > *You are tasked with deploying EC2 instances for a new application.
 For secure SSH access, you need a new key pair that will be used by all developers.
 What steps would you take to create a key pair using the AWS Console and CLI?*
+## Q1:For this task, create a key pair with the following requirements:

+Name of the key pair should be devops-kp.

+Key pair type must be rsa

 **Q2: Create Security Group**